chunglabmit/precomputed-tif/README.md

 * **n-cores** is the number of processes that will be used for parallel processing.
 * **log** is the logging level, one of "DEBUG", "INFO", "WARNING" or "ERROR".
+* **segmentation** if present marks the volume as a segmentation instead of an image

 ### precomputed-write-points